FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmations.md

 - `PreconfirmationFailureStatus`: The transaction will **not** be included in any future block.

-## Why are Pre-Confirmations Important?
+## Why are Pre-Confirmations important?

 Pre-confirmations allow applications to **react earlier** by providing immediate feedback about a transaction's expected outcome without waiting for full block finalization.